 The elaborate sarcophagi, mummies and burial treasures of Ancient Egypt are world famous.
 Pharaoh Tutankhamun’s lavish collection of death-treasures is on a near perpetual world tour, and museums around the globe boast displays of Egyptian dead ensconced in detailed death masks and hieroglyphic-covered coffins.

 But this is a story about the humble side-note of Egyptian burial practice, the canopic jar.
-During Egypt's Old Kingdom, as successive pharoahs perfected the art of pyramid building, the practice of mummification was also advancing.
-Perhaps to aid in the drying and preservation of the body, or perhaps for symbolic reasons, embalmers began removing the stomach, intestines, lungs, and liver of the deceased to be entombed separately.
+During Egypt’s Old Kingdom, as successive pharoahs perfected the art of pyramid building, the practice of mummification was also advancing.
+Either to aid in the drying and preservation of the body or for symbolic reasons, embalmers began removing the stomach, intestines, lungs, and liver of the deceased to be entombed separately.
 The first known canopic burial was Queen Hetepheres the First, from appoximately 2465 BCE.
 Hetepheres was the mother of King Khufu, the builder of the great pyramid at Giza, and her organs were placed in a simple alabaster box with four compartments.
 Simple, lidded jars for each organ became common soon after, which were typically placed at the foot of the sarcophagus.

 Imsety, a human, embodied the liver, was protected by his mother Isis, and whose direction was South.

 Duamutef, a jackal, embodied the stomach, was protected by Neith, and whose direction was East.

 Hapi, a baboon, embodied the lungs, was protected by Nephthys, and whose direction was North.

 Qebehsenuef, a hawk, embodied the intestines, was protected by his mother Serket, and whose direction was West.